 Changes in the electrical activity of your heart called QTc prolongation.
 QTc prolongation can cause irregular heartbeats that can be life-threatening.
-Your healthcare provider will check the electrical activity of your heart before you start and during treatment with VONJO, as needed.
-If you have a history of low blood potassium, it is important that you get your blood tests done as ordered by your healthcare provider to monitor electrolytes in your blood.
-Tell your healthcare provider right away if you feel dizzy, lightheaded, faint or feel palpitations.
+Tell your healthcare provider right away if you feel dizzy, lightheaded, or faint.

-Increased risk of major cardiovascular events such as heart attack, stroke, or death in people who have cardiovascular risk factors and who are current or past smokers have happened in some people taking another Janus associated kinase (JAK) inhibitor to treat rheumatoid arthritis.
-Get emergency help right away if you have any symptoms of a heart attack or stroke while taking VONJO, including: discomfort in the center of your chest that lasts for more than a few minutes, or that goes away and comes back; severe tightness, pain, pressure, or heaviness in your chest, throat, neck, or jaw; pain or discomfort in your arms, back, neck, jaw, or stomach; shortness of breath with or without chest discomfort; breaking out in a cold sweat; nausea or vomiting; feeling lightheaded; weakness in one part or on one side of your body; or slurred speech.
+Increased risk of major cardiovascular events such as heart attack, stroke, or death in people have happened, especially in those who have cardiovascular risk factors and who are current or past smokers taking another Janus associated kinase (JAK) inhibitor to treat rheumatoid arthritis.

+Get emergency help right away if you have any symptoms of a heart attack or stroke during treatment with VONJO, including: discomfort in the center of your chest that lasts for more than a few minutes, or that goes away and comes back; severe tightness, pain, pressure, or heaviness in your chest, throat, neck, or jaw; pain or discomfort in your arms, back, neck, jaw, or stomach; shortness of breath with or without chest discomfort; breaking out in a cold sweat; nausea or vomiting; feeling lightheaded; weakness in one part or on one side of your body; or slurred speech.

 Increased risk of blood clots.
-Blood clots in the veins of your legs (deep vein thrombosis) or lungs (pulmonary embolism) have happened in some people taking another JAK inhibitor and may be life-threatening.
-Tell your healthcare provider if you have had blood clots in the veins of your legs or lungs in the past.
+Blood clots in the veins of your legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in some people taking another JAK inhibitor for rheumatoid arthritis and may be life-threatening.

 Tell your healthcare provider right away if you have any signs and symptoms of blood clots during treatment with VONJO, including: swelling, pain, or tenderness in one or both legs; sudden, unexplained chest pain; or shortness of breath/difficulty breathing.

 Possible increased risk of new (secondary) cancers.
-People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers.
-The risk of new cancers is greater if you smoke or have smoked in the past.
+People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers, except non-melanoma skin cancer.
+The risk of new cancers is further increased in people who smoke or have smoked in the past.

 Risk of infection.
 People who have certain blood cancers and take another JAK inhibitor have an increased risk of serious infections.
 People who take VONJO may develop serious infections, including bacterial, mycobacterial, fungal, and viral infections.
-If you have a serious infection, your healthcare provider may not start you on VONJO until your infection is treated.
+If you have a serious infection, your healthcare provider may not start you on VONJO until your infection is gone.
+Your healthcare provider will monitor you and treat you for any infections that you get during treatment with VONJO.

 Tell your healthcare provider right away if you develop any of the following symptoms of infection: chills, aches, fever, nausea, vomiting, weakness, painful skin rash, or blisters.